Read letters from Cobbie Palm

 Cobbie and Dessa Palm

-Cobbie and Dessa will next be in the USA in 2015.
+Cobbie and Dessa will next be in the USA March - June 2016.
 Email them to extend an invitation to speak with your congregation or organization.

 About Cobbie and Dessa Palm's ministry